Henry, Nebraska

 Henry is a village in Scotts Bluff County, Nebraska, United States.
 It is part of the Scottsbluff, Nebraska Micropolitan Statistical Area.
-The population was 106 at the 2010 census.
+Henry is the westernmost municipality in both the state of Nebraska and the entire Midwest region of the United States.
+As of the 2020 census, Henry had a population of 125.

 History

 Henry was founded in 1909 when the railroad was extended to that point.
 It was named for Henry Nichols, the late son of the original owner of the town site.

 Geography

 The town's western boundary borders Wyoming's eastern state boundary.

 According to the United States Census Bureau, the village has a total area of 0.29 sqmi, all land.